 Advance the instructions another step and add a “Slope Brick 45 2 x 2” above the mudguard and another to the front of the car.

-Letís also add another “Plate 1 x 4” to the car, hereís the picture of the almost complete car:
+Let us also add another “Plate 1 x 4” to the car; here is the picture of the almost complete car:

-Hold the ALT key down on your keyboard while you dragging the mouse using the left button and the view will rotate.
-With ALT pressed, dragging with the middle button will pan the view sideways, and dragging with the right button will zoom in and out.
+Hold the “Alt” key down on your keyboard while you drag the mouse by using the “Left Mouse Button” and the view will rotate.
+With “Alt” pressed, dragging with the “Middle Mouse Button” will pan the view sideways, and dragging with the “Right Mouse Button” will zoom in and out.

-TIP: The buttons and keys for these shortcuts can be configured in the Preferences Dialog.
+Tip: The buttons and keys for these shortcuts can be configured in the “Preferences” menu.

-Select both the tyre and wheel at the same time by holding down the CONTROL key on the keyboard and clicking on each piece, and then move them to the correct place on the car.
+Select both the tyre and wheel at the same time by holding down the “Control” key on the keyboard and clicking on each piece and then move them to the correct position of the car.

-We still need 3 more sets of wheels but instead of adding new tyres and wheels one at a time we can save time by copying the ones we just added to the clipboard and pasting it back.
-It works like most other applications, use the keyboard or toolbar buttons to copy and paste to the clipboard.
+We still need 3 more sets of wheels, but instead of adding new tyres and wheels one at a time, we can save time by copying the ones we just added to the clipboard and pasting it back.
+It works like most other applications--use keyboard shortcuts or the “Edit” menu to copy and paste to the clipboard.

-We still need one last thing to finish the project, a driver!
-Advance another step and select “Minifig Wizard” from the “Piece” menu, you'll see a dialog where you can customize a minifig.
+We still need one last thing to finish the project--a driver!
+Advance another step and select “Minifig Wizard” from the “Piece” menu and you will see a dialog where you can customize a minifig.
 Select the colors and accessories you want and click “OK” to add the driver.

 The finished car should look something like this:

-This completes the tutorial, remember that this tutorial does not teach you how to use the advanced features of the LeoCAD, this is just an introduction to the basic features.
+This completes the tutorial.
+Please remember that this tutorial does not teach you how to use the advanced features of the LeoCAD; this is just an introduction to the basic features.

-Don't forget to save the file in case you want to come back and play with it later or send it to a friend, you can also print the instructions or have LeoCAD create a web page with them for you.
-Just take a look at all the options you have on the menus, you can even create raytraced pictures and use them as your desktop wallpaper if you have POV-Ray installed!
+Do not forget to save the file in case you want to come back and play with it later or send it to a friend.
+You can also print the instructions or have LeoCAD create a web page with them for you--just explore all the options you have in the menus.
+You can even create ray-traced pictures and use them as your desktop wallpaper if you have POV-Ray installed!